-All firms interested in doing business with the Authority are required to register on-line at CAMM NET.
-The website can be found at https://cammnet.octa.net
+All firms interested in doing business with OCTA are required to register their business on-line at CAMM NET.
+The website can be found at https://cammnet.octa.net/.

-The successful firm will be required to comply with all applicable Equal Employment Opportunity Laws and Regulations
+Firms should be aware that an award may be made without further discussion.
+The successful firm will be required to comply with all applicable Equal Employment Opportunity Laws and Regulations.